 - 1. The reference location is the St. Louis River upstream of Cloquet because this is upstream of known sources of legacy contamination.
-The fish species collected from each site (to the extent possible) include Walleye, Northern Pike, Yellow Perch, Black Crappie, Smallmouth Bass, and Channel Catfish.
+The fish species collected to establish the reference location and from each SLRAOC sampling site (to the extent possible) included Walleye, Northern Pike, Yellow Perch, Black Crappie, Smallmouth Bass, and Channel Catfish.
 A multi-species approach is being used.
-First, the fish represent multiple diet habits (benthic, pelagic) and trophic levels (prey fish, predators), which is necessary to diagnose changes throughout the food web.
+First, this suite of fish species represents multiple diet habits (benthic, pelagic) and trophic levels (prey fish, predators), which is necessary to diagnose changes throughout the food web.
 Second, the fish have different growth rates and longevity and thus will respond to remediation at different rates (for example, a relatively short-lived species such as Yellow Perch responds faster than Walleye, which lives much longer).
-Third, these species are common monitoring targets for contaminants and thus comparable data can be found for other waterbodies, which is necessary to develop an appropriate comparison with the reference location. - 2.
-FTC analysis may include PCBs congeners and/or total Aroclors when needed for data comparison and to help identify PCBs sources between a reference location and the AOC and the contribution of legacy PCBs sources to present-day residue in biota. - Remediate sites in the SLRAOC associated with PCBs contaminated sediments, if necessary.
+Third, these species are common monitoring targets for contaminants and thus comparable data can be found for other waterbodies, which is necessary to develop an appropriate comparison with the reference location. - FTC analysis may include PCBs congeners and/or total Aroclors when needed for data comparison and to help identify PCBs sources between a reference location and the AOC and the contribution of legacy PCBs sources to present-day residue in biota. - 3.
+Utilize a spatially-explicit Biota-Sediment Accumulation Factor (BSAF) model to assess whether there is a link between PCBs sediment contamination and bioaccumulation in the food web, as called for in the SLRAOC Blueprint document. - 4.
+Remediate sites in the SLRAOC associated with PCBs contaminated sediments, if necessary.
 Then use a BUI decision tree developed by the Technical Team to determine if management action 1.01 is complete.